github/opensource.guide/CONTRIBUTING.md

 ** title_sha ** This one is a little tricky.
 Currently we're taking the title and pasting it into [this sha1 generating tool](http://www.tools4noobs.com/online_php_functions/sha1/) to get the sha1 back.
 ** survey_tag ** Create a unique tag for this guide for survey feedback.
 ** Summary ** What short description would you want people to read when looking at this on the front page?
+## Working on your laptop
+If you want to write code, or write a guide, let's start out with that code on your laptop!

+1. Grab the repository: `git clone https://github.com/github/guides`
+2. Create a feature branch: `git checkout -b MY-FEATURE`
+3. Write your content, fix syntax, add new styles, whatever your change is.
+4. When you're ready to get review: `git push -u origin HEAD`
+5. Open your pull request and start the conversation